 It is a simple recipe that comes together in a few minutes in a saucepan.
 Then it can be poured over your favorite dessert.
 It sets firm, pours easily and tastes rich and fudgy.

-In celebration, I thought I would share one of my favorite recipes of Marlene’s.
-But I am going to warn you, this frosting is addictive.
+I am going to warn you, this frosting is really good.

 The worst part is once you realize how easy it is, you won’t be able to stop making it (and licking the spoon, and the pan, and your fingers…)